 In our decades of combined legal experience, we’ve come to learn that some motorcycle accident causes are more common than others.
 Recognizing the most common reasons these crashes happen can help you stay safe and unharmed on Georgia’s roadways.
 The following are some of the most frequent causes of motorcycle crashes:

 In most cases, another driver will be at fault for causing a motorcycle accident.
 Drivers often fail to look carefully for oncoming motorcyclists or misjudge the distance or speed at which the bike is moving.
 Drivers pulling out in front of motorcyclists at intersections is a common accident type, as are rear-end collisions and T-bone accidents.
 Our Gwinnett County motorcycle accident attorneys will go over the details of your case, ensuring you receive the largest maximum compensation.

 To determine liability for your Gwinnett County motorcycle wreck, you may need help from a lawyer.
 One of our lead motorcycle accident attorneys can investigate your crash, identify the most likely causes, and determine a defendant based on the facts of the case.
 The party liable for your damages will be the one most at fault for causing the crash.
 This might be a driver, product manufacturer, or roadway maintenance crew.

-A free conversation with one of our Gwinnett County motorcycle accident lawyers can open your eyes to all the liability possibilities in your case.
+A free consultation with one of our Gwinnett County accident lawyers can open your eyes to all the liability possibilities in your case.
 We excel at resolving unique challenges in personal injury claims.
 We’ll put all our available resources to work on your case, fighting for the best possible results.
 Our experience in the local Peachtree Corners area can work in your favor in terms of our court connections and in-depth knowledge of local motorcycle laws.
 Our firm serves all of Atlanta and surrounding areas from our office in Gwinnett County.
 Contact us today to learn more about your rights after a crash.